alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Environment Tiers
 -----------------

-Our approach for secure information processing tiers is not new: they correspond to UK government classifications, and reconcile these to the definitions of personal data, whether or not 'special category', under the GDPR, and relate these to common activities in the research community.
+Our approach for secure information processing tiers is not new: they correspond to UK government classifications, and reconcile these to the definitions of personal data, whether or not something is 'special category' under the GDPR, and relate these to common activities in the research community.

-In this paper, by 'sensitive datasets' we mean datasets with confidentiality restrictions and/or which are subject to data protection law (DPL).
+In this paper, by 'sensitive datasets' we mean datasets with confidentiality restrictions and/or those which are subject to data protection law (DPL).

-We emphasise that these are based on considering the sensitivity of all information handled in the project, including information generated by combining or processing input datasets.
+We emphasise that this classification is based on considering the sensitivity of all information handled in the project, including information generated by combining or processing input datasets.
 In every case, the categorisation does not depend only on the input datasets, but on combining information with other information or generated results.